By Haveesha Ryali |

 How OSG can help forecast demand

-OSG used Illuminate’s forecasting capabilities to help an American seasonal products company optimize their product shelf stocking with one of their channel partners at a store level.
+OSG used Dynamo’s forecasting capabilities to help an American seasonal products company optimize their product shelf stocking with one of their channel partners at a store level.
 By analyzing data from over 4500+ channel partner stores across 1600+ SKUs, OSG was able to forecast that an additional $10 million could be earned in revenues by increasing product availability across channel partner stores.

 We hope this information has been valuable and interesting to you.
 Do feel free to share it with colleagues and others in your network.
 We welcome discussing this topic with you further by understanding your specific challenges.